-- (a) have at least one similar tax credit project in their current portfolio, - (b) have a valid North Carolina real estate license and be registered with the North Carolina Secretary of State as of the full application deadline (excluding public housing authorities), - (c) be requesting Key assistance timely and accurately (if applicable), - (d) be reporting in the Agency's Rental Compliance Reporting System (RCRS) timely and accurately (if applicable) - (e) have at least one staff person in a supervisory capacity with regard to the project who has attended at least three Agency sponsored trainings within the past 12 months (currently named

-- Compliance 101, Advanced Compliance and DHHS Targeting and Key) as of the full application deadline, and - (f) have at least one staff person serving in a supervisory capacity with regard to the project who has been certified as a tax credit compliance specialist.
+- (a) have at least one similar tax credit project in their current portfolio, - (b) have a valid North Carolina real estate license and be registered with the North Carolina Secretary of State as of the full application deadline (excluding public housing authorities), - (c) be requesting Key assistance timely and accurately (if applicable), - (d) be reporting in the Agency's Rental Compliance Reporting System (RCRS) timely and accurately (if applicable) - (e) have at least one staff person in a supervisory capacity with regard to the project who has attended at least three Agency sponsored trainings within the past 12 months (currently named Compliance 101, Advanced Compliance and DHHS Targeting and Key) as of the full application deadline, (Beginning 2024 QAP, this requirement will only be reviewed at the end of the calendar year) and - (f) have at least one staff person serving in a supervisory capacity with regard to the project who has been certified as a tax credit compliance specialist.

 Such certification must be from an organization approved by the Agency (see Appendix C).
 None of the persons or entities serving as management agent may have in their portfolio a project with material or uncorrected noncompliance beyond the cure period unless there is a plan of action to address the issue(s).
 Any management agent found to have implemented a rent increase on an existing tax credit property without the required Agency approval may be prohibited from serving as management agent for an application.
+Should a management agent be removed from the Approved Management Company list for failure to comply with the above requirements, and the issue is not resolved following an opportunity to cure, the management agent will remain off of the Approved Management list for a period of no less than one year.
 The management agent listed on the application must be retained by the ownership entity for at least two (2) years after project completion, unless the Agency approves a change.